chaudhary-amit/acwebsite/content/authors/admin/_index.md

 In my research I provide the solutions to the real-world problems and in this journey from idea generation to providing solutions, I use statistical and mathematical methods.
 My projects use large data sets that I have web scraped by writing automated programs.
 I have also taught the courses covering econometrics, probability, statistics and mathematics at University of Warwick.

-I have a keen interest in finance and looking for job opportunities in the field.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_amit_chaudhary.pdf" "newtab" >}}resumé{{< /staticref >}}.